 A well-known green tea in China and virtually unknown outside Fujian Province.
-Stir Fried is plucked early in the spring harvest and then pan-fired to a sweet vegetal flavor.
+Stir Fried is plucked early in the spring harvest and then pan-fired to a lovely, wholesome & sweet vegetal flavor.
 As it is not produced for the export market, it is generally grown on small farms and found in local tea markets.
-Out lot was harvested in April 2019.
+Our lot was harvested in second week of April 2020.

-This is a tea we purchase annually in spring as we always appreciate the flavors it offers.
-As it is a Mao Feng varietal, the best lots come out early in the harvest.
-This lot is a deep green color, uniform in appearance with only a hint of white along the leaf edge.
-It is high fired which we found accentuated the lot's sweet side.
+Lot Notes.
+This is a tea we purchase annually in spring as we appreciate the nuanced flavors it offers.
+As it is a Mao Feng cultivar, the best lots come out early in the harvest as there is greater variations in temperature between day and night.
+This year's lot was made to a deep green appearance.
+Lot is high fire which accentuates its natural sweet side.
+Excellent used as an everyday green tea!

-In tasting, you will note it is high fired.
-The result is a very deep green coloration with sweet vegetal notes and some nuttiness.
+Tasting Notes.
+In tasting, the cultivar offers fresh cut vegetable flavors.
+Notes are sweet.
 The leaf aroma is toasty.
 Offers a classic, rich green tea flavor that will satisfy.

-A rounded tablespoon or 3 grams of leaf in 8-12 ounces of water at 195 F is our recommendation.
+Brewing Suggestions.
+A rounded tablespoon or 3 grams of leaf in 8 ounces of water at 185 - 195 F is our recommendation.
 Try a steep time of 2 minutes to present the tea's widest range of notes from sip to finish.
 If a stronger flavor is desired steep 3-4 minutes.
 Note, the leaves will steep multiple times.